MrRustenLine/ASPDotNetCoreWebAPI/README.md

 # ASPDotNetCoreWebAPI
 This project demonstrates the use of ASP .NET Core RESTful API and ORM Entity Framework (EF) Core (Code First).

-The spec is quite generic and as follows:

-Develop a REST API project to store user information using .NET Core 3.1 or above.
+Its aim is to store user information using .NET Core 6.

 Requirements are outlined below: